 This series will be detailing my personal expat journey.
 If you missed Part 1 last week, be sure to read it here!
 I will be covering my move from the U.S. to Nicaragua, Belize, back to the U.S., and eventually settling in Portugal.
-If you have any personal questions or comments, please feel free to shoot me an email!

 Last week I talked about Nicaragua, which was the unfortunate victim of being my first country living in outside of the U.S. It may have taken a while, but I grew to really appreciate Nicaragua after leaving.